SharonLutz/SharonLutz.github.io/software.md

 ### ePowerLI
 An R package the performs an empirical power analysis of the interaction of two normally distributed traits in longitudinal unbalanced datasets.
 On [GitHub](https://github.com/SharonLutz/ ePowerLI) and implements the power analysis used in the following paper: <br>
--Kelly RS, Sordillo JE, **Lutz SM**, Avila L, Soto-Quiros M, Celedón JC, McGeachie MJ, Dahlin A, Tantisira K, Huang M, Clish CB, Weiss ST,  Lasky-Su J, Wu AC.
+- Kelly RS, Sordillo JE, **Lutz SM**, Avila L, Soto-Quiros M, Celedón JC, McGeachie MJ, Dahlin A, Tantisira K, Huang M, Clish CB, Weiss ST,  Lasky-Su J, Wu AC.
 (2019) Pharmacometabolomics of Bronchodilator Response in Asthma and the Role of Age-Metabolite Interactions. *Metabolomics*.
 (In Press)

 ### gxeRC
 An R package that examines SNP by environment interactions for both common and rare variants.
 On [GitHub](https://github.com/SharonLutz/gxeRC)